Teradata/nodejs-driver/README.md

 ### Features

-The *Teradata SQL Driver for Node.js* is a DBAPI Driver that enables Node.js applications to connect to the Teradata Database.
-The driver closely implements the [PEP-249 Python Database API Specification 2.0](https://www.python.org/dev/peps/pep-0249/).

-The driver is a young product that offers a basic feature set.
-We are working diligently to add features to the driver, and our goal is feature parity with the Teradata JDBC Driver.

 At the present time, the driver offers the following features.

-* Supported for use with Teradata Database 16.10 and later releases.
+* Supported for use with Teradata Database 16.20 and later releases.
 * COP Discovery.
 * Laddered Concurrent Connect.
 * HTTPS/TLS connections with Teradata SQL Engine 16.20.53.30 and later.